My home insurance cost increased this year but I didn’t make any changes or have a claim! Why is my home insurance more expensive this year?

 As an insurance broker, we deal with many different insurance companies.
 We track the premiums charged and the claims paid.
 We base our observations on reviewing thousands of policies every year.
 Over the past several years we have witnessed a trend of increasing claims costs.
 Following are some observations:

-- Broader Coverage.
 Insurers offer more frills and new coverage to meet changing consumer needs.
-Flood coverage and Identity theft coverages are two examples of relatively new coverages added to address new claims potential in today’s world.
-These are good for you as a consumer but ultimately increase premium costs.
+Flood coverage and Identity theft are two examples of relatively new coverages added.
+These are good for you as a client but ultimately increase premium costs.

-- Premium Coverages and Hidden Costs: Many Insurers have added special features to attract target clients, coverages like 2-year policies or 2-year premium guarantees and “Claims forgiveness”.
-These are interesting features when you look at your insurance pricing on a short term basis, they can save you money for a couple of years, but eventually when the term of the forgiveness or rate guarantee runs out, many clients are surprised to see sudden increases.
-As brokers we do our part to renegotiate when your renewal comes up, but at the end of the day if the insurance company rates go up across the board these features may come at a premium cost.
+Many Insurers have added special features to attract target clients.
+Coverage like 2-year policies or 2-year premium guarantees and “Claims forgiveness” are good examples.
+These are interesting features when you look at your insurance cost on a short term basis.
+They can save you money for a couple of years, but eventually when the term of the forgiveness or rate guarantee runs out, many clients are surprised to see sudden increases.
+As brokers we do our part to renegotiate your insurance cost when your renewal comes up.

 3 Things to Do to Save Money On Insurance When Rates Are Going Up